bjatkin/golf-examples/README.md

 collision detection, simple enemy AI, dialouge boxes and more. the code is currently in development so to see the final version you'll need to check back later.

 ### TODO
+[] Rewrite golf demos intro
+[] Swap the imports on the demo to use the github version [] update the github version of golf (go get -u)
 [] Add a section on running these demos
 [] Add an MIT license to this repo as well
 [] Add some screen shots of the different games to the main read me